 Simply put, hardware acceleration is the applying of CPUs (the general-purpose processors) and GPUs / ASICs (fully customized hardware) to improve the efficiency of computing.

-GPU acceleration refers to making use of the massive processing power of GPU of, say NVIDA© CUDA™, AMD®, and Intel® Core™ in a parallel way to release the burden of CPU and offload some compute-intensive and time consuming works.
+GPU acceleration refers to making use of the massive processing power of GPU of, say NVIDA© CUDA™, AMD®, Intel® Core™, and Apple M1/M1 Pro/M1 Max in a parallel way to release the burden of CPU and offload some compute-intensive and time consuming works.

 Although hardware acceleration is more extensive, the two have the same purpose, and are widely used to boost gaming, rendering, and image algorithms significantly.

-So in the following text, there will be no clear distinction between hardware and GPU accelerations.
+So in the following text, there will be no clear distinction between hardware acceleration and GPU acceleration.

 4K resolution brings stunning viewing experiences.
 But it places high challenges on users' hardware and software, especially on a consumer-level computer.

-Listed below are some common problems that can occur during 4K video editng.
+Listed below are some common problems that can occur during 4K video editing.